vekatze/neut/book/src/allocation-canceling.md

 ## How Effective Is This Optimization?

-The performance benefit obtained by this optimization seems to be pretty big, at least on my machine.
+The performance benefit obtained by this optimization seems to be pretty significant, at least on my machine.
 It feels somewhat like tail call optimization.
 Let me share some numbers.

 ### A Slower Implementation